I used to hate waking up early until I realized it gave me the alone time I desperately need as an introvert.

 An effective morning routine doesn’t need to be complicated; it just needs to be intentional and set you up for a good day.
 As long as your routine includes hydration, something you look forward to, and a moment or two for self-reflection, you’re on the right track.

 Give yourself time to transition.
-Getting up early is a fairly substantial, but well worth it, lifestyle shift.
+Getting up early is a substantial, but well worth it, lifestyle shift.
 Gradually move back the times that you get up and go to sleep.
 Stick with it, and give it time to work.
 I didn’t become an early riser overnight (pun unintended).

 Truthfully, those first few minutes out of bed will probably always be a little unpleasant.
 It isn’t about making those first ten minutes magically not terrible; becoming a morning person is about finding serenity and balance in the quiet hours that follow those first ten minutes — and that alone time is well worth the initial moments of discomfort.